xukai92/RAVE.jl/README.md

-# RAVE.jl
+# RAVE: Roulette-based Amortized Variational Expectations

-Source code for
+Source code for the paper

-Kai Xu, Akash Srivastava and Charles Sutton.
-“Variational Russian Roulette for Deep Bayesian Nonparametrics.”
-International Conference on Machine Learning, 2019.
+Kai Xu, Akash Srivastava and Charles Sutton. *“Variational Russian Roulette for Deep Bayesian Nonparametrics.”* International Conference on Machine Learning, 2019.

+## tl;dr

 Check `notebooks/bnpvae.ipynb` for the notebook that contains almost everything you would want to reproduce from our paper.